 About the IESL Program

 The Eastern University Intensive English as a Second Language program (EU-IESL) is a year round, 3-level academic ESL program.
-The program is designed for international students who need to improve their English language skills before beginning academic coursework at Eastern University, and for individuals who are not seeking a degree at Eastern University but who want to improve their English skills.
+The program is designed for international students who need to improve their English language skills before beginning academic coursework at Eastern University, as well as for individuals who are not seeking a degree at Eastern University but who want to improve their English skills.
 The program offers content-based courses in academic reading, writing, and grammar, listening, speaking and integrated skills.
-The courses are offered year round in three 14-week terms: fall, spring, and summer.
+The courses are offered year round in three 14-week terms: fall, spring, and potentially summer (depending on student registration).
 Both undergraduate and graduate students can register for any or all of the three sessions.
-ESL study concurrent to an academic program is available for students who exhibit levels of expertise that indicate they are able to begin their academic coursework but who would benefit from additional ESL support.

 Eastern University’s College of Arts and Sciences offers an Early College Program for International Students from China.
-Students are placed in IESL based on an English proficiency placement exam, and can begin earning undergraduate credits while enrolled in IESL through a bilingual sequence of courses offered in Mandarin.
-More information is found by clicking on the Application Information link on the left-hand menu.
+Students are placed in IESL based on an English proficiency placement exam, and can begin earning undergraduate credits while enrolled in IESL.

 The EU IESL Program Features

 - TOEFL and IELTS are not required for entry.